Catalog 2024-2025

 Upon successful completion of this program a student will be able to:

-• Demonstrate knowledge of the scientific method by applying to a laboratory problem.
+• Demonstrate knowledge of the scientific method by applying it to a laboratory problem.

 • Evaluate and demonstrate ability to make informed decisions pertaining to the environment.